 To earn certification, participants must earn 90% on a written examination on concepts and applications of water harvesting taught in the course.
 Once you earn certification, you will be listed on WMG’s website as a WMG Certified Water Harvesting Practitioner, including contact information for you or your business.

 Certification will teach you to:

 - Integrate water harvesting systems with other design considerations (energy conservation, aesthetic design, food production, wildlife habitat, etc.)

 - Size, design, and build appropriate earthworks features for different applications (eg. infiltration basins, berms, swales)

 - Design greywater systems for laundry, bathroom sink, and bathroom shower water

-- Construct gravity-based greywater systems from laundry machine wastewater to irrigate landscape
+- Construct greywater systems from a laundry machine wastewater or other fixture to irrigate landscape

 - Design, size, and install rain tanks

-- Design water-harvesting systems to support small-scale food production (including earthworks design, cistern design and application, and soil improvements)
+- Design water-harvesting systems to support small-scale food production (including earthworks design, rain tank design and application, and soil improvements)

 - Design all of the above systems while incorporating safety and health considerations

 - There are no formal educational or professional requirements for this course, but applicants should have the desire and capacity to master a large amount of information in a short time.

 - Ability to work outdoors.
 Course participants will complete three hands-on system installation workshops over the course of a week, including plumbing, digging, planting, and rock work.

 - Participation in the entire training program.
 If a session is missed, the student must make up that session at a later date to earn certification.

 - A passing grade of 90% on the final written exam.